 We’d be happy to schedule an orientation session – just contact us at email@example.com.
 You can also watch a video on how to use the new equipment.

-In 2014 we plan to upgrade the equipment in several other classrooms:
+Throughout the rest of 2014 we plan to upgrade the equipment in several other classrooms: